 My employer or sponsor is paying my tuition fees, how do I let you know?

 If your employer, or another external sponsor, is paying for your tuition, there will be an opportunity during matriculation to inform us of this.
 If you have already matriculated, please email firstname.lastname@example.org and we can arrange for your employer to be invoiced.
-Please include a contact name and a full postal address of where the invoice should be sent.
+Please include a contact name, email address of where the invoice should be sent, a full postal address and telephone number.
 Please note that we may also require evidence of funding such as a letter from your sponsor.
 If we require this, we will let you know.

 If your employer is the NHS, it is likely that they will require a purchase order number to appear on the invoice.
 Please note that is it the student's responsibility to notify us of this information.

-If your sponsor information is not provided by 1st October an invoice will be sent to you.
+If your sponsor information is not provided by 1st October an invoice will be sent to the student.

 My employer or sponsor is paying for my tuition, but I have received the invoice.
 Who should I contact?